outscale/cluster-api-provider-outscale/docs/src/topics/get-started-with-clusterctl.md

 export OSC_VM_TYPE=<osc-vm-type>
 export OSC_IMAGE_NAME=<osc-image-name>

-./bin/clusterctl generate cluster <cluster-name> --kubernetes-version <kubernetes-version>   --control-plane-machine-count=<control-plane-machine-count>   --worker-machine-count=<worker-machine-count> > getstarted.yaml
+clusterctl generate cluster <cluster-name> --kubernetes-version <kubernetes-version>   --control-plane-machine-count=<control-plane-machine-count>   --worker-machine-count=<worker-machine-count> > getstarted.yaml
 ```

-> **WARNING**: Kubernetes version must match the kubernetes version which is included in image name in [omi][omi]

-You can adapt the generated yaml file to your needs.
+You can edit the generated YAML file to customize the configuration to your needs.

 Then apply:
 ```
 kubectl apply -f getstarted.yaml
 ```

-## CNI & CCM
+## Installing CNI & CCM

-In order for nodes to be ready, you must have a CNI and CCM.
+In order for nodes to be ready, a CNI and CCM must be installed.

 You can use [ClusterResourceSet][ClusterResourceSet] with label **clustername** + **crs-cni** and label **clustername** + **crs-ccm** where clustername is the name of your cluster.